clj-grenada/lib-grenada/doc/tutorial.md

 ## Step 5: Verify the code examples

-You also want to make sure that the code examples you included with the additional docs actually do what you say they do.
-Poomoo contains some primitive procedures that check examples if they're written as [above](#step-3-write-additional-documentation).
+You want to make sure that the code examples you included with the additional docs actually do what you say they do.
+Poomoo contains primitive procedures that check examples if they're written as [above](#step-3-write-additional-documentation).

 ```````clojure